mauratee/Renters-Speak/README.md

-INSTRUCTIONS TO RUN RENTERS SPEAK WEB APP:s
+INSTRUCTIONS TO RUN RENTERS SPEAK WEB APP:

 Run `source secrets.sh` to terminal to execute contents of `secrets.sh`